 Job Search Resources

-is the online recruiting system used by the Weston Career Center to manage on-campus interviews, job postings, alumni networking contacts (ProNet), company-sponsored information sessions and events.
+As a PMBA candidate, you have access to a series of excellent career services Research and Resource Tools to help you achieve your goals.
+OlinConnect is the online recruiting system used by the Weston Career Center to manage on-campus interviews, job postings, company-sponsored information sessions, and events.

 The career services staff work hard to keep in touch with alumni around the world.
-Olin alumni are on campus frequently to conduct mock interviews, serve as guest speakers and program panelists, and act as mentors through the Weston Career Center’s ProNet contact database or social media (e.g., LinkedIn).
+Olin alumni are on campus frequently to conduct mock interviews, serve as guest speakers and program panelists, and act as mentors through the Olin LinkedIn group.